KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 </center>
 ```

 AI: ??
-Provide a full-blown example that overrides the internal DispErrForm component.
+Provide a full-blown example that overrides the internal DispErr component.
 Here are some ideas:

 - change the animation
 - change the error display into a red box via the following form style: